The Hon Laurie Brereton joined the KFA Board in 2006 and became its Deputy Chairman in 2011.

 Bruce Cameron is a graduate of Monash University and holds a Bachelor of Jurisprudence and Bachelor of Laws.
-He is a commercial lawyer with around 30 years experience in the law and business.
-Bruce is a senior member of a boutique commercial law practice he established with others in Melbourne in 1986.
-Bruce assisted KFA for several years on a pro bono basis on matters concerning Aboriginal rock art and culture.
+Bruce has broad experience in commercial law and is a Principal at Piper Alderman in Melbourne which merged with boutique corporate and commercial firm Norton Gledhill a firm Bruce helped established in 1986.
+Bruce has experience in a number of sectors including the health industry, venture and development capital, funds management, manufacturing, and tourism and hospitality.
 He is a director and trustee of a number of private companies and trusts which are involved in matters of business and the care of others.
 Bruce joined the KFA Board in 2010.

 Nolan Hunter is CEO of the Kimberley Land Council, an organisation representing Traditional Owners in the Kimberley.
 Nolan is a Bardi man with strong links to his people and culture across saltwater country in northern Western Australia.
 He spent 14 years with various Commonwealth agencies specialising in Indigenous affairs, and has worked with Indigenous communities in Australia.
 Nolan is Chairman of the National Native Title Council as well as an Indigenous Leader representing the Kimberley in Empowered Communities, a group of Indigenous Leaders informing policy development to the Department of Prime Minister & Cabinet, Indigenous Affairs.
 Nolan was appointed to the KFA Board in 2014.